4d/tool4d-action/README.md

 ## Manage errors

 Create an `error` file in current working directory to notify action of some failures.
 (4D code do not allow to exit/quit with a specific exit code)

+## Run on your own runner

+GitHub runner have a lot of tools pre-installed.
+You could see some description in [this repository](https://github.com/actions/runner-images/tree/main/images/windows)

+On Window you will need in your PATH
+- bash (install Git Bash
+- tar
+- curl
+- jq